joes0451/ADev/ReadMe.txt

 Flutter debugger:

 		You can expand Class and nested Class variables.
-		Lists are now fully supported.
+		List is now fully supported.

 		There is a delay when the debugger first starts, as it's setting things up in the background.